 DOG BIT CHILD – MN LAWYER INJURY ATTORNEYS

-If your child is injured from a dog bite or dog attack in MN, or your child is injured by a dog, please call us and an attorney will discuss the situation with you and answer your questions.
+If your child is injured from a dog bite or dog attack in MN, or your child is injured by a dog, please call us and a top attorney will discuss the situation with you and answer your questions.
 Our personal injury attorneys have 25 years of experience handling hundreds of injury cases.
 We are a family owned law firm and we offer personal attention to your case and help for your family.
 Our lawyers know what to do and how get fair compensation if your child is bitten by a dog.

 Our lawyers recently came across an article that discusses why dogs bite children and we wanted to share it with others in an effort to prevent future incidents:

 As reported in the medical journal Injury Prevention, researchers at the veterinary behavioral clinic examined 111 cases of dog bites by 103 dogs (representing 41 different dog breeds) that took place over a four-year period.

 Several notable patterns came to their attention: the dogs displayed territorial behavior, anxiety, or were coping with medical issues at the time the biting occurred.

 Researchers suggest the main cause of aggression in dogs stems from territorial behavior:

 - Children under the age of 6 were more likely to be bitten when a dog felt the kids were threatening to take his food or toys.

 - Older children were bitten when the dog felt the kids were intruding on his territory.